 The police learned that the robbery suspect was an ex-felon and had served at least two prison terms in 1983 and 1996 for crimes like sexual assault, weapons charges, and aggravated restraint.
 He had also been charged with murdering a family in 1982 but had his life-sentence conviction overturned due to evidence collection problems.

-How on earth did a man get hired at Burger King?
+How on earth did this man get hired at Burger King?

 Burger King Robbery – Hiring Process Prevents Robberies